stouch/redis-events-to-clickhouse-tables/README.md

 // Trace an *event*
 queue.add({
+  // These two keys are required
   event_type: "<some_event_name>",
+  fired_at: new Date(),
   // .. and the event content:
   some_key: "Some information to log",
   some_key_about_a_number: 23,